Sanctions against Russia: USA Coalition vs. Russian Coalition

 The decision of each country to join or not to join the sanctions against Russia is influenced by various factors, as follows:

-• Energy Dependency.
-Russia is considered as one of the most important energy providers worldwide, particularly to European countries.
-Hungary, for example, is ranked as 1th in natural gas dependency in Russia among the European countries, so likely it explains the refusal of Hungary to let lethal weapons pass via its territory to Ukraine, despite that the country is a NATO-EU member.
-Nevertheless, the EU bloc decided to join the sanctions against Russia, despite that many EU countries have energy dependency in Russia, yet it could severely backfire these EU countries if Russia will impose counter-sanctions regarding its energy to EU countries, still, Russia may exempt Hungary from these sanctions because of the decision of Hungary to block transferring of lethal weapons to Ukraine via its territory.
+Energy Dependency.
+Russia is considered one of the most important energy providers worldwide, particularly to European countries.
+Hungary, for example, is ranked as 1st in natural gas dependency in Russia among the European countries, so it likely explains the refusal of Hungary to let lethal weapons pass via its territory to Ukraine, despite that the country being a NATO-EU member.
+Nevertheless, the EU bloc decided to join the sanctions against Russia, despite that many EU countries having energy dependency on Russia, yet it could severely backfire on these EU countries if Russia imposes counter-sanctions regarding its energy exports to EU countries, still, Russia may exempt Hungary from these sanctions because of Hungary's decision to block the transfer of lethal weapons to Ukraine via its territory.
 Russian gas edging toward extinction in Europe | Business | Economy and finance news from a German perspective | DW | 11.03.2022

-• Strategic Dependency.
-The decision to impose or not sanctions against Russia is also influenced by strategic dependency on one of the superpowers.
-Israel is a good example of Strategic Dependency in Russia, despite that Israel is considered a loyal ally of the USA.
-Israel has a strategic dependency on Russia because of three main reasons: i) Russia is an important actor in resuming the Iran Nuclear Deal. ii) Russia has an important role in defusing the escalation of the conflict between Israel and Syria. iii) Israel has 1M Israeli jews citizens that immigrated from Russia (Aliyah), while Russia has 0.6M Russian citizens jews that still live in Russia.
-Regardless of the above, the Red Army released most of the Nazis' extermination and concentration camps.
+Strategic Dependency.
+The decision to impose or not impose sanctions against Russia is also influenced by strategic dependency on one of the superpowers.
+Israel is a good example of Strategic Dependency on Russia, despite that Israel is considered a loyal ally of the USA.
+Israel has a strategic dependency on Russia because of three main reasons: i) Russia is an important actor in resuming the Iran Nuclear Deal. ii) Russia has an important role in defusing the escalation of the conflict between Israel and Syria. iii) Israel has 1 million Israeli Jewish citizens that immigrated from Russia (Aliyah), while Russia still has 600,000 Russian Jewish citizens that still live in Russia.
+Regardless of the above, the Red Army released most of the Nazis' extermination and concentration camps in WWII.

 Establishment of Each Coalition